Leafwing-Studios/fop-rules/docs/rules/combat/attacking-and-defending.md

 - The damage dealt.
 You do not roll again; simply multiply the damage dealt.
 - The number of stacks of afflictions applied.
-- The number of stacks of conditions applied.
+- The number of stacks of ailments applied.
 - The amount of absorption applied or stolen.
 - The distances involved in forced movement.